Chester Charter

 • Low Town Meeting participation and engagement

 The Charter Commission completed its work in May 2024, and the current Board of Selectmen voted to send the Proposed Charter to referendum.
-On Election Day, November 5th, Chester Voters will have an important choice to make about whether to adopt the Proposed Chester Charter.
+This year, Chester Voters will have an important choice to make about whether to adopt the Proposed Chester Charter.

 Proposed Chester Charter